-Further, in responding to a question by a member of this Committee, Mrs. Petraeus expressed concerns about the unintended consequences of extending the existing 36 percent APR rate cap beyond the products covered by the Final Rule.
-AFSA echoes those concerns and urges policymakers to consider the consequences of regulating useful, desirable forms of consumer credit out of existence for the military community.
+Further, in responding to a question from a member of the Banking Committee, Mrs. Petraeus expressed concern about the unintended consequences of extending the existing 36 percent APR rate cap beyond the products covered by the Final Rule.
+AFSA shares that concern and urges policymakers to consider the consequences of regulating useful, desirable forms of consumer credit out of existence for the military community.